How-to-set-high-standards-as-a-Woman.

 Let’s start building a life where respect isn’t a request — it’s a reflection of your energy.

-Let’s start here — because if you don’t know what you stand for, how will anyone else know how to treat you?
+If we don’t know what we stand for, how will anyone else know how to treat us?

-Setting high standards begins with being crystal clear about your personal values — the deep, meaningful beliefs that guide how you live, love, and lead your life.
+Setting high standards begins with being crystal clear about our own personal values.

-They’re the inner compass that tells you what’s right and wrong for you.
-Think of values like your invisible backbone.
-They help you make decisions, choose relationships, and decide what to accept or walk away from.
+Personal values are the inner compass that tells you what’s right and wrong for us.
+They help us make decisions, choose relationships, and decide what to accept or walk away from.

 Ask yourself: